Review Your Data

 Document Fields & Coding

-One of the most important features of Nextpoint is it's ability to reduce your review time by detecting duplicates and removing them from your review set.
-In the past this has only worked for exact copies of files in the exact same format.
+Nextpoint reduces review time by detecting duplicate documents and removing them from the review set.
+Previously, this only applied to exact copies in the same file format.

-When you click the button, a Nextpoint team member will follow up with you about your need, and our developers will enable near dupe detection.
+After submitting the request, a Nextpoint team member will follow up to understand your needs, and our developers will enable near duplicate detection.

-4. You can bulk code these near dupes just like you can bulk code other types of related documents in this tab.
+- Bulk code near duplicates just as you would other related documents in this tab.

-From the grid view, you can run bulk actions on these similar documents.
-You can also manually adjust the similarity scores you want to view in the search bar.
+From the grid view, you can perform bulk actions on similar documents.
+You may also manually adjust the similarity score threshold directly in the search bar.

 Near Dupe Detection